Project Reclaim

 That’s the beauty of working with natural materials, these imperfections add character to your pieces, but should be fully functional and stand the test of time.

-STEP 2 - BUILDING: 9 basic woodworking tools you will only need to buy
+Step 2 – Building: 9 basic woodworking tools you’ll need

 Before you start building your project, you’re going to need tools to build with.
 I don’t have an expensive set up at all.